jakkie747/demo/USER_MANUAL.md

 1. Click on the **"Events"** link in the header.
 2. This page will display a list of all upcoming events, such as Sports Day, Pajama Day, or school concerts.
 3. Each event card shows the event's title, a description, an image, and the date.

+### How to View the Photo Gallery

+See what our little ones have been up to!

+1. Click on the **"Gallery"** link in the header.
+2. This page shows a collection of photos from various school activities and fun moments.

+### How to View School Documents

+Access important school documents like newsletters and calendars.

+1. Click on the **"Documents"** link in the header.
+2. This page lists all available documents.
+Click the **"Download"** button next to any document to save it to your device.

 ### How to Install the App on Your Device